Can You Eat Tuna During Pregnancy?

 FAQs

-1. Can pregnant women eat raw tuna?
+1. Can you eat raw tuna while pregnant?

 Raw tuna or any kind of fish harbours plenty of harmful pathogens and parasites.
 These harmful pathogens cause food-borne illnesses.
 Thus, it is only safe to eat thoroughly cooked tuna fish during pregnancy.